- Application Information

 Discovering the Bay Area

-CCS, CJS, CKS and IEAS visiting scholars and their families gathered together for a picnic potluck lunch at Tilden Regional Park, one of the oldest parks in the East Bay Regional Parks system and a true Bay Area jewel.
-We visited the Little Farm where everyone enjoyed feeding and petting cute farm animals.
-For lunch, everyone brought a delicious dish for the potluck.
-Then we had some more fun chatting, while the younger ones played on the playground!
+We have held numerous barbeques at Tilden Park, one of the oldest parks in the East Bay Regional Parks system and a true Bay Area jewel, where CCS, CJS, CKS and IEAS visiting scholars and their families gather together for a picnic potluck lunch.
+We start the day at the Little Farm where we feed and pet cute farm animals.
+For lunch, everyone brings a delicious dish for the potluck.
+After the picnic we continue to chat and get to know each other, while the children play on the playground.

-The crew explored the beloved City of Berkeley on foot.
-First stop was the Saturday Farmer's Market where the visiting scholars sampled locally grown vegetables and fruits.
-Then we took the bus to the intersection of College Avenue and Derby Street to begin a short hike to the Panoramic Trail.
-From the first landing, everyone received an incredible view of the cities around the bay.
-Some visiting scholars attempted a hike up to the top of the trail, while others stopped for a cup of tea and pastries at Nabalom, a local, cooperatively-owned bakery.
+A popular outing is exploring the city of Berkeley on foot.
+The first stop is the Saturday Farmer's Market where the visiting scholars sample locally grown vegetables and fruits.
+After the farmer's market and a short bus ride we embark on hike to the Panoramic Trail where we get incredible views of the cities around the bay.
+After the hike we enjoy a cup of tea and pastries at Nabalom, a local, cooperatively-owned bakery.

-Everyone had a day of fall harvest fun in Fairfield, California.
-We began the day with a stop by Larry’s Produce Pumpkin Patch, where scholars and families enjoyed the famous hay maze, tractor rides, and of course picking a pumpkin to carve for Halloween.
-The group then stopped for lunch at the Olive Garden restaurant before heading to the famous Jelly Belly Factory where we learned all about the iconic American jellybean.
-After a tour of the factory, scholars enjoyed free samples and purchased candy from the gift shop in time for Halloween.
+To celebrate the fall harvest, we visit Larry’s Produce Pumpkin Patch, where scholars and families enjoy the famous hay maze, tractor rides, and of course picking a pumpkin to carve for Halloween.
+After lunch at a local restaurant we head to the famous Jelly Belly Factory where we learn all about the iconic American jellybean.
+After a tour of the factory, scholars enjoy free samples and purchase candy from the gift shop in time for Halloween.

-The group went on a fun mini-tour of the City of Oakland.
-We took BART from Downtown Berkeley to Lake Merritt, and then walked to the Oakland Museum of California.
-The Museum provided everyone an aesthetically engaging and interactive experience as well as the opportunity to learn about the history of California.
-Afterwards, we walked to the busiest part of Chinatown for a delicious Dim Sum lunch at Joy Luck, one of the oldest Chinese restaurants in the area.
+The Oakland Museum of California provides an aesthetically engaging and interactive experience as well as the opportunity to learn about the history of California.
+Afterwards, we walk to the busiest part of Chinatown for a delicious Dim Sum lunch at Joy Luck, one of the oldest Chinese restaurants in the area.